 How did Ann Walker and Anne Lister marry?

-But finally, Ann gave Anne the answer she hoped for.
+Finally, Ann gave Anne the answer she hoped for.
 They exchanged rings, they wrote each other into their wills, and then on Easter Sunday 1834 they ‘married’ by taking communion together at a church in York.

 Both had a strong Christian faith.
 While Ann Walker’s lifelong bouts of mental illness had often led her into religious mania and guilt, Anne Lister’s faith gave her a more positive outlook.
 She had reconciled the way God ‘made her’ with her understanding of the Bible, and Christianity was a source of comfort throughout her life.
 The two women may not have been legally married, but as Anne Choma writes, “To Anne Lister, their commitment had been solemnised.
 They had been joined together in the eyes of God.”